dhamilton19/simple-state-manager/README.md

 See example at: https://github.com/dhamilton91/react-menu-app

 This library is intended for learning with small apps.
-It does not support arrays in its state as they are bad for passing data around in.

 Goals of this project:
 * Minimal effort to use (in small apps compared to Redux)